 B.S.
 (Hons.), Physics, University of Glasgow

-2What strategies to employ to best protect and expand data center market share (IT vendors)?
+2What strategies to employ to best protect and expand cloud IT services market share (IT vendors)?